SimonSchoetz/bustedfingerz/README.md

 - flickering BF logo casts light/shadow over the page
 - custom curser made of BF logo?

+## Plans (could be projects)

 ### Accessibility

-- Aria-expanded states to active menu buttons for accessibility (or smth. similar), get attribute (boolean)
+- Aria-expanded states to active menu buttons for accessibility (or smt. similar), get attribute (boolean)
 - fix :focus issue probably with JS (normal :focus also applies style when clicked, not only when tabbed)

-## Plans (could be projects)

 ### General
 - refactor general build (DONE)